 This Local Industrial Strategy sets out how Cambridge and Peterborough will maximise the economy's strengths and remove barriers that remain to ensure the economy is fit for tomorrow's world.
-It supports the aims of the National Industrial Strategy by boosting productivity in Cambridge and Peterborough.
 The interventions within are based on a highly credible, independent evidence base, and are specifically and carefully designed to achieve growth.